SolracHQ/bmath/docs/design.md

   }
   b  // error: variable 'b' does not exist in the outer scope.
   ```
-  - local keyword can be used to declare a variable as local:
+  - The local keyword can be used to declare a variable as local:
   ```
   a = 8
   {